EmmaSecrest/CreditCardFraud/README.md

 # CreditCardFraud
-Made to see if a credit card number is valid using JavaScript
+Made to see if a credit card number is valid using JavaScript and the Luhn Algorithm